SyndicateProtocol/syndicate-appchains/synd-verifier/README.md

 - It verifies block correctness, receipt integrity, and timestamp alignment.

-- It produces an MBlock—the trusted result used to on the `synd-lock-verifier` component.
+- It produces an MBlock—the trusted result used to on the `synd-block-verifier` component.

 This ensures that all onchain and offchain state transitions are cryptographically verified and consistent with the rollup’s canonical rules.